zopencommunity/meta/README.md

 If you want to build from the GIT clone, you can see you will need to have more software pre-installed.

-# utils
+# zopen framework
 Utilities (common tools) repository used by other repos in ZOSOpenTools

-The following is a description of the utilities provided in the utils repo.
+The following is a description of the utilities provided in the meta repo.
 For an overview	of ZOSOpenTools, see [ZOSOpenTools docs](https://zosopentools.github.io/meta/)

 ## zopen download